 Epoch’s Thoughts on the Electrification of Boating

-Answers to common questions about electrification of boating and how Epoch Boat’s hydrofoil electric boat will help speed up consumer demand
+Answers to common questions about electrification of boating and how small electric boats and outboards will help speed up consumer demand

 With advancements in electric propulsion technology, emerging environmental regulations, consumer interest in e-mobility and the rise in fuel costs, now is the time to move toward the electrification of boating.